 Sparkfun in particular has both a good user forum and a means of adding comments and discussion to each product's page.
 Of course, as Arduino is such a good fit with 1-Wire, my preferred 1-Wire suppliers are also, by association, "Arduino suppliers".

 If you like the sort of little "How To's" this page is index to, or if you want to buy some useful kits of things that interface with Arduinos, you could do worse than to visit Peter Anderson's Arduino page.
-He is a university lecturer whose involvement with hobbyist electronics goes back (like me) to the "parallel port is cool" age.
+He was a university lecturer whose involvement with hobbyist electronics goes back (like me) to the "parallel port is cool" age.
 It was an off-hand "this might be fun" remark by him about the Arduino, which he was just starting with at the time, which got me into Arduinos, for which I thank him...
 I think.
 (My Arduino play hasn't helped progress on the things I "ought" to be spending time on.
 Sigh.)

 (The last item, the Melexis, is a neat little device which can tell the temperature of something from a distance, from the IR radiation it is giving off.
 Cost: About $17.
 Slow scan infra-red cameras, anyone?)